glideroggan/dream/readme.md

     - shouldn't have a purpose
   - purpose dropdown doesn't show any options
 ## search
-  - ✔️pressing esc should remove text from search, and remove the search results
 ## financial-health-widget
 - the goals are created on the accounts? they should be separate entities
   - when there is more than 1 recommendation, you can't see it